Shaddai

 Celebrate Tu B'Shevat!

-Celebrate Tu B'Shevat
+A Tu B'Shevat Seder

 Like other Jewish holidays, Tu B'Shevat begins 18 minutes before sunset, that is, just before the start of Shevat 15.
 When Tu B'Shevat falls on the Sabbath, however, the seder is performed as part of the Sabbath meal, that is, after welcoming the Sabbath.